MacksCohn/linux-useful-aliases/README.md

 ---

 ### Docker Aliases
+Make sure you are using the docker.io build from apt

 export CURRENT_CONTAINER="CONTAINER_NAME_HERE"
+export BUILD_NAME="BUILD_NAME_HERE"

+To build with docker, run the following to set a name (in the directory with the Dockerfile) `sudo docker build -t BUILD_NAME_HERE:VERSION_HERE` creates an image, one time use if Dockerfile is unchanged

 ##### Save changes to image

-`alias save='docker commit $CURRENT_CONTAINER mackscohn/noetic-multisense:latest'`
+`alias save='sudo docker commit $CURRENT_CONTAINER $BUILD_NAME'`

 ##### Enter containers bash

-`alias enter='docker exec -it $CURRENT_CONTAINER bash`
+`alias enter='sudo docker exec -it $CURRENT_CONTAINER bash`

 ##### Open the container with network access and file access

-`alias run='docker run -it -d --dns 10.0.0.1 --net=host --name $CURRENT_CONTAINER --privileged mackscohn/noetic-multisense:latest'`
+`alias run='sudo docker run -it -d --dns 10.0.0.1 --net=host --name $CURRENT_CONTAINER --privileged $BUILD_NAME'`

 ##### Close the container and prune it

-`alias close='docker kill multisense && docker container prune -f'`
+`alias close='sudo docker kill multisense && docker container prune -f'`

 ##### Faster prune command

-`alias prune='docker container prune -f'`
+`alias prune='sudo docker container prune -f'`

 ---